Phzera/SVmodules/README.md

-# digital_eletronics
+# Digital Systems
-VHDL and SystemVerilog examples for digital eletronics and FPGA learning.
+SystemVerilog examples for digital eletronics and FPGA learning.